 Article

-Cardiac MRI demonstrated signs of non-ischemic myocardial fibrosis in 30% of patients with post-acute COVID-19 syndrome
+Cardiac MRI revealed signs of non-ischemic myocardial fibrosis in 30% of patients with long COVID syndrome

-More than two years after the global COVID-19 pandemic, it is clear that infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) can lead to a new disease called long-COVID-19 or post-acute COVID-19 syndrome (PACS).
-It is more common in hospitalization survivors, but, even those who have experienced mild acute COVID-19 have a wide range of frequent, persistent, and disabling symptoms.
+Long COVID syndrome or post-acute COVID-19 syndrome (PACS) encompasses a wide range of organ dysfunction.
+It is more common in hospitalized survivors, but, even those who have experienced mild acute COVID-19 have a wide range of frequent, persistent, and disabling symptoms.
+Cardiovascular complications, including myocardial injury, heart failure, arrhythmias, and coagulation disorders, can manifest not only during the acute phase of COVID-19 but also in long-COVID-19 or PACS syndrome.
 In this study, German scientists used cardiac magnetic resonance imaging (MRI) to investigate the prevalence and extent of cardiac abnormalities in patients diagnosed with PASC.

-The study included 129 patients (51% were women, the mean age was 41 years) diagnosed with PASC.
-The most common symptoms of PASC were exertional dyspnea (23%) and tachycardia/palpitations (22%).
+The study included 129 patients diagnosed with PASC.
+51% were women, and the mean age was 41 years.
+The most common symptoms of PASC were exertional dyspnea (reported in 23% of patients) and tachycardia/palpitations (reported in 22% of patients).
 Other symptoms included fatigue, exercise intolerance, and chest pain lasting more than four weeks after the acute infection.

 Conclusion